speechly/react-ui/docs/react-ui.md

 ## Introduction

-`@speechly/react-ui` package is an optional component library for speeding up voice-enabled web app development using React and Speechly.
+`@speechly/react-ui` package is an optional UI component library for speeding up voice-enabled web app development using React and Speechly.

 ## Contents